Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 The dataset comprises various attributes pertaining to customers' credit facilities, including demographic details, outstanding balances, repayment histories, and socio-economic indicators.
 These variables serve as the cornerstone for our analysis and predictive modelling endeavours.
 [Data.csv](https://github.com/Md-Khid/Linear-Regression-Modelling/blob/main/Data.csv)

+Dummy variables are utilised to represent categorical data in a numerical format, primarily to meet the requirements of various machine learning algorithms and statistical models.
+These models typically necessitate numerical input for processing.
+By encoding categorical variables as dummy variables, we can effectively convert them into a format that can be directly inputted into these models.
+This ensures compatibility and seamless integration of categorical data into the modelling process, facilitating the analysis and prediction tasks performed by the algorithms.

 ### Data Dictionary

 | Variable  | Description                                       |